RbtsEvrwhr-Riley/CellSol/website/content/_index.en.md

 ---
 # CellSol - A Network for Unity and Resilience

-## This website is under construction.

-We plan to be releasing our proof of concept to the general public in December 2020.

 Welcome to CellSol!

+This website and its associated project are now in beta!
+Come take a look at our [GitHub](https://github.com/RbtsEvrwhr-Riley/CellSol/)

 ![CellSol Logo - Large](media/cellsol_large_236.png)